Home Management: 5 Hot Uses for Solar Energy

 Solar panels work well in the summer because the long days provide lots of opportunities for harnessing the sun's power.
 But in the winter, solar panels are super-efficient in spite of the shorter days, because the clear, bright skies let lots of the sun's rays shine through.

 Whenever you begin shopping for a solar installer, give yourself time to make the right choice, and expect the permit process to take a few months.
 The bright side?
-The solar PV installation itself only takes a few days, and you'll see a big difference in your electric bills right away.
+The installation process of solar panels only takes a few days, and you'll see a big difference in your electric bills right away.
 What a brilliant way to start the school year!

 Do you use solar energy in your home?
 Do you feel like it has been beneficial?